bakzkndd/addon-installer/README.md

 ![banner](assets/banner.png)

 # Addon Installer
-Easily install plugins and themes with the push of a button.
+Easily install plugins and themes from a context menu.